 Discount for European Procurement & Public Private Partnership Law Review (EPPPL) subscribers: € 100,-

-The French VAT of 20% will be added.
+The Greek VAT of 24% will be added.

 The number of seats is limited.
 Registrations will be accepted first come, first served.